open/close all folders

 - In Death Penalty Final Appeal he beats up a crooked DA after the guy caused in an innocent man being executed by obstructing the case and having the balls to try to justify what he had done.

-- Butt Monkey: If there was one teammate who could qualify as this, it's him.
+- Butt-Monkey: If there was one teammate who could qualify as this, it's him.
 Played for Drama against suspects, who aren't ashamed to act racist towards him (in fact, the only other squad member who gets as much crap from suspects is Lilly herself, being a woman), but Played for Laughs among his fellow detectives, especially since he usually takes it in stride.
-See Writers Cannot Do Math below.

 - Embarrassing Old Photo: Vera finds a photo of him at his High School prom and distributes copies of it at the station to prove the "hottie" that accompanied Jeffries and he has bragged so much about wasn't hot at all.
 Jeffries then counterattacks distributing copies of Vera's prom, but Vera is delighted if anything.